 If you didn’t meet your goals, you should also explain why.
 It’s not too damaging to underperform if you learned something.
 What lessons can you take away?
 How can the learning from the failure be used to create success in the future?

 Once the customer is aware of the value and how well you achieved the previously set goals, it’s time to move the relationship forward.

 Suggest specific goals for the next three months.
 These should be goals you can control, either through your product or the customer success team’s labor.
 Do not set goals that require significant involvement from the customer unless you’ve established a working relationship.
 You don’t want to fail to meet your goals because the customer didn’t meet their deliverables.

-Furthermore, the goals should be measureable on your end.
+Furthermore, the goals should be measurable on your end.
 Do not rely on the customer’s information to show the success or failure of your goals.
 Their numbers might be inaccurate or misrepresented.

 Even though you should recommend goals, accept the customer’s input.
 You should lead the relationship, but it should still be a partnership.
 If the customer says “Actually, that’s not our priority.
 What we really want is…” you should rejoice!
 That gives you a clear path to creating value.